Bill describes himself as a libertarian in economic matters, and a Burke-ian conservative in social matters

 In 1988, Bill sold the business so that he could write books, for his not so secret passion was the world of ideas – especially moral and political ideas.
 Since then he has published many bestselling books.
 His first was The Trouble With Canada (Stoddart, 1990), an attack on Canada’s creeping statism, which he says “caused a national uproar,” sold over 60,000 copies, and hit #1 in Canada four months after release.
 This was followed by The War Against The Family (Stoddart, 1993), which was another blockbuster that sealed his reputation as a keen-eyed critic of social and moral breakdown of the West.

-His recent works are Canada's Founding Debates (U of T Press, 2003, which has recently re-appeared in a special 150th "Anniversary" edition); The Book of Absolutes (McGill-Queen’s, 2008); The Trouble With Canada…Still!
-(BPS Books, 2011); and his latest - The Great Divide: Why Liberals and Conservatives Will Never, Ever Agree (Encounter Books, New York, 2015).
+His most recent books are The Great Divide: Why Liberals and Conservatives Will Never, Ever Agree (2015), Disruptive Essays: There Are No Safe Spaces In This Book!
+(2018), and The French Traveler (2019).
 Bill describes himself as a libertarian in economic matters, and a Burke-ian conservative in social matters.
-So it is no surprise that throughout his career as a writer he has been "a lightning rod for the left" appearing on hundreds of radio and TV shows to air his views and vigorously debate opponents in the name of "a free and ordered society."
-That is the theme of Civitas, "A Society Where Ideas Meet," that he founded in 1996 to draw conservative, libertarian, and classical-liberal thinkers together for annual discussion.
+So it is no surprise that throughout his career as a writer he has been “a lightning rod for the left” appearing on hundreds of radio and TV shows to air his views and vigorously debate opponents in the name of “a free and ordered society.”
+That is the theme of Civitas, “A Society Where Ideas Meet,” that he founded in 1996 to draw conservative, libertarian, and classical-liberal thinkers together for annual discussion.

 He has also kept pretty active as a keen cyclist and cross-country skier.
 He was the Founder of the Canadian as well as the World Masters Cross-country ski associations in the 1980s, and the latter continues to attract skiers from over 22 nations to its annual Masters World Cup.

-Bill also has an interest in the arts, and has tried his hand at sculpting, watercolours, oil painting, and poetry - even pottery, for his mother was a keen potter ("much better than me" he quickly notes).
-Some results of his artistic efforts can be seen on this website.
+Bill also has an interest in the arts, and has tried his hand at sculpting, watercolours, oil painting, and poetry – even pottery, for his mother was a keen potter (“much better than me” he quickly notes).
+Some results of his artistic efforts can be seen on this website here.